apache/dubbo-go-pixiu/docs/developer/filter.md

 	return f.cfg
 }
 ```
-Then pixiu will fill it's value using the value in pixiu config yaml.
+Then pixiu will fill it's value by pixiu config yaml.

-After filling config value, pixiu will call Apply function, you should prepare filter, such as fetch remote info etc.
+After filling config value, pixiu will call `Apply` function, you should prepare filter, such as fetch remote info etc.

-when request comes, pixiu will call PrepareFilterChain function to allow filter add itself into request-filter-chain.
+when request comes, pixiu will call `PrepareFilterChain` function to allow filter add itself into request-filter-chain.

 ```go
 func (f *Filter) PrepareFilterChain(ctx *http.HttpContext) error {